 Very good choices are Sumatra volcanic and add in quality Colombian beans of your own for a very finely made blend.

 Starbucks mixes Tanzanian and Colombian, Ethiopian and Colombian beans in their Espresso and dark roasts.
-The exact in country geographic locations and ratios are unknown.
+The exact country’s geographic locations and ratios are unknown.

 As I say, coffee is a beautiful mix of science, art and a love for coffee.